rrwick/Bacsort/README.md

 #### Do bacterial species really exist?

 Tough question.
 Yes and no. Check out the papers linked to in the intro.
-But humans love categorising things and assigning labels to groups of bacteria is undoubtedly useful.
-So even if the concept of a bacterial species can be a bit shaky, I think bacterial species names are here to stay!
+Regardless of your stance on the matter, humans love to categorise things, so even if the concept of a bacterial species can be a bit shaky, I think bacterial species names are here to stay!

 #### What average nucleotide identity (ANI) defines a species?

 [This preprint](https://www.biorxiv.org/content/early/2017/11/27/225342) suggests there is a clear answer to that question: 5% or less.
 But I'm sceptical that is compatible with species names as they are actually used.
 For example, genomes in _Klebsiella oxytoca_ tend to be about 1% divergent from each other.
 Genomes in _Photorhabdus luminescens_ are more like 5% divergent.
 And genomes labelled _Buchnera aphidicola_ are on average a whopping 18% divergent from each other!
-Setting any single threshold would be incompatible with so many existing species labels that I don't think it's realistic.
+Setting any single threshold would be incompatible with so many existing species names that I don't think it's realistic.

 #### What about horizontal gene transfer (HGT)?

-The more HGT present in a population of bacteria, the less appropriate it is to organise their genomes in a tree.
-I.e. HGT makes the genome relatedness more network-like and less tree-like.
+The more HGT present in a population of bacteria, the less appropriate it is to organise their genomes in a tree, i.e. HGT makes the phylogeny more network-like and less tree-like.
 This is a shortcoming of Bacsort, which uses trees to organise genomes and assumes that a 'clade' is a real thing.
 Bacsort also builds trees using distance matrixes which, unlike alignment-based phylogenetics, have no good way to filter out the effect of HGT.
-However, I think that on the whole, HGT probably does not affect the large-scale structure of Bacsort's trees enough to be a problem.
-E.g. there may be enough HGT within a species, like _Klebsiella pneumoniae_, that you shouldn't take the Bacsort's tree structure within that species seriously.
-But the fact that _K. pneumoniae_ holds together as a clade distinct from other _Klebsiella_ species is true, despite the large amounts of HGT that is known to occur in that genus.
+However, I think that on the whole, HGT probably does not affect the structure of Bacsort's trees enough to be a problem, at least not when making species-level distinctions.
+If you disagree with that statement, please let me know - I'd be interest to hear your views!

 #### What's the deal with _Shigella_?

 _Shigella_ species are all phylogenetically contained within _E. coli_ and I would argue they shouldn't really be separate species at all, let alone in a separate genus.
 I think it would be more accurate to consider these bacteria to be pathotypes of _E. coli_, not separate species.
 Read more about it here: [Johnson 2000](http://jmm.microbiologyresearch.org/content/journal/jmm/10.1099/0022-1317-49-7-583), [Robins-Browne 2016](https://www.frontiersin.org/articles/10.3389/fcimb.2016.00141/full).
+For the purposes of Bacsort, I consider _Shigella_ to be part of _E. coli_, and Bacsort will put _Shigella_ assemblies in the `Escherichia/coli` directory.

-It does, however, raise the debate about how much phenotype should be a factor in species definitions.
+This raises the debate about how much phenotype should be a factor in species definitions.
 I would argue that phylogenetics is paramount, but others may disagree.